 I traveled around Southern Africa solo and independently, relying on public transportation and hitchhiking to get around.
 It was an amazing trip and I recommend this way of traveling for backpackers who are really interested in diving into the local cultures.
-I will post about all the details about my trip in the coming weeks on this blog!
+All the details of my trip are on the blog!
 Independent travel in Africa is possible and can be easy if you have enough patience.

 Also, if you’re interested in knowing how much it cost I kept a list of every penny I spent.
-Stay tuned for that post also!
+Backpacking in Africa doesn’t need to be expensive!

-I started in Johannesburg and made a big loop through several countries in Southern Africa: South Africa, Swaziland, Mozambique, Zimbabwe, Zambia, Botswana, Namibia, and Lesotho.
-From there I had a weird collection of flights home that included a weeklong layover in Southeast Asia where I revisited Bangkok and then visited Laos briefly.
+I started in Johannesburg and made a big loop backpacking through several countries in Southern Africa: South Africa, eSwatini (Swaziland), Mozambique, Zimbabwe, Zambia, Botswana, Namibia, and Lesotho.
+From there I had a weird collection of flights home that included a week-long layover in Southeast Asia where I revisited Bangkok and then visited Laos briefly.
 Lastly, I had a nice full day in Addis Ababa, Ethiopia before heading back to France ( my home base).

 WHAT I DID:

-I saw the beautiful beaches of Mozambique, partied in South Africa, hiked in Swaziland and Lesotho, saw the natural wonders of Zimbabwe, safaried all over Zambia, camped in Botswana, and rolled around in the Namibian sand.
+While backpacking in Africa I saw the beautiful beaches of Mozambique, partied in South Africa, hiked in eSwatini/Swaziland and Lesotho, saw the natural wonders of Zimbabwe, safaried all over Zambia, camped in Botswana, and rolled around in the Namibian sand.

 Except for one internal flight between Namibia and South Africa and one three day car rental, I did the entire trip in Southern Africa either with hitchhiking or using public transport.
 Hitchhiking was mainly in big semi trucks.
 Sometimes I got lucky and bummed rides in nice safari trucks from people I met along the way.